KDlamini/hyperiondev-cr-test/Section C/README.md

 > In order to run this project you need:

-- Python (Generally, Python comes pre-installed in Ubuntu)
-- VS code Editor is best since Python is built-in
+- NodeJS installed on your local machine
-- install Python extension in VS code
+- Code Editor (preferably VS Code)

 ### Setup